 It works.
 The inners totally match the shape of my feet/ankles.
 For me this is an excellent feature as my right ankle is permanently swollen so it needs more space than the left.
 Great comfort and fit.

 But… it has been noted (strongly) by others that the inners stink.
 My two previous set of snowboard boots never smelled (honestly), but these 32s are always the worst culprit in the chalet.
 To further back this claim up, I visited some seasonairres’ accommodation last season where the majority of the lads were riding 32 boots.
 They all stank!
 I think it must be the material of the inners…

 Of course I’m kinda joking with this point, and it doesn’t bother me in the slightest.
 Chances are you’ll leave your boots somewhere out of the way and the performance clearly isn’t effected.
 You never know though, it might put some people off!

 The 32 Lashed boots are excellent.
 Not a single complaint.
 Thanks to the design of the inner boot and how it works with the outer boot, I don’t seem to get heel lift or ‘opening’ at the top.
 The boots feel great to ride in, it’s like I don’t notice them, and they’re like sneakers to walk around in.
 Being super light and having a soft’ish flex they work well for me as a freestyle boot and perform great around the mountain.
 If I was doing a lot of aggressive freeriding I’d probably want something stiffer – but I’m not.
 Fumbling with the laces was the best I could do for a negative point.
 And besides, once they’re done up you don’t need to worry anymore.
 I know that there are other compelling freestyle/park boots out there that claim light weight, low profile and the like.
 No doubt some of them are great too – just like these 32s, that I can’t fault!

-If you’re looking to buy the 32 Lashed boots, or other boots by 32, check out the selection from dogfunk.
+If you’re looking to buy the 32 Lashed boots, or other boots by 32, check out our snowboard gear reviews.